raspberrypilearning/mapping-the-weather/worksheet2.md

     plt.show()
     ```

 1. Once you have run the script, you might find that the text labels are illegible, especially with so many stations in Europe.
-You can use the toolbar at the bottom of the map, to zoom to a particular rectangle though.
+You can, however, use the toolbar at the bottom of the map to zoom to a particular rectangle.

 ![global](images/global_temp.png)
 ![uk](images/uk_temp.png)

 ## What Next

-Why not try and plot some other sensor data - rainfall for instance.
+- Why not try and plot some other sensor data.
+Rainfall could be a good place to start.

-There is lots more functionality in matplotlib and basemap that you could explore.
-You could try and colour the plot points depending on the temperature for instance.
+- Explore some of the other functionality in Matplotlib and Basemap.
+You could try and colour the plot points depending on the reported temperature for instance.